HC

 Labor Cost (52%)

-Data sources: Base costs derived from national industry averages (HomeAdvisor, HomeGuide, Angi, contractor surveys), adjusted with BLS inflation indices, Census housing/income signals, and FRED CSV fallback when BLS data is temporarily unavailable.
+Data sources: Base costs derived from national industry cost surveys and contractor pricing data, adjusted with BLS inflation indices, Census housing/income signals, and FRED CSV fallback when BLS data is temporarily unavailable.
 Regional adjustment (Newark, NJ) based on U.S. Bureau of Labor Statistics Consumer Price Index data.
-Latest index refresh: March 2026.
+Latest index refresh: April 2026.

 Disclaimer: Estimates are approximate and for informational purposes only.
 Actual costs vary based on project complexity, contractor rates, material availability, and local market conditions.
 Always obtain multiple quotes from licensed contractors before starting a project.